netbox-community/ansible_modules/docs/plugins/netbox_user_module.rst

     To install it, use: :code:`ansible-galaxy collection install netbox.netbox`.
-    You need further requirements to be able to use this module, see :ref:`Requirements <ansible_collections.netbox.netbox.netbox_location_module_requirements>` for details.
+    You need further requirements to be able to use this module, see :ref:`Requirements <ansible_collections.netbox.netbox.netbox_user_module_requirements>` for details.

-    To use it in a playbook, specify: :code:`netbox.netbox.netbox_location`.
+    To use it in a playbook, specify: :code:`netbox.netbox.netbox_user`.

 .. version_added

 .. rst-class:: ansible-version-added

-New in netbox.netbox 3.3.0
+New in netbox.netbox 3.20.0

 .. contents::
    :local: